larryknaebelobsidian/kingdom/Proposition 154. This Theocratic Kingdom includes the visible reign of the risen and glorified saints here on the earth..md

 tags:
   - toc
 ---
+# Proposition 154.
+This Theocratic Kingdom includes the visible reign of the risen and glorified saints here on the earth.
 ## Props Mentioned
 [[Proposition 171.
 This Kingdom is connected with the Baptism of the Holy Ghost and of Fire.|171]]